(part II - The Presqu’île)

 Since 1995 the “Lyonnais fresco” has attracted more than a million tourists a year and became one of the most visited places in Lyon.
 Much admired, it offers visitors an identity card of the city.

-The fresco depicts 30 of the famous men and women who have forged the history of Lyon, from the Roman emperor Claudi, born in Lyon, to Father Pierre and Paul Bocuse, the Pope of French cuisine, all placed at the windows, doorways and balconies of this monumental trompe-l’oeil.
+The fresco depicts 30 of the famous men and women who have forged the history of Lyon, from the Roman emperor Claudi, born in Lyon, to Father Pierre and Paul Bocuse, the Pope of French cuisine, all placed at the windows, doorways, and balconies of this monumental trompe-l’oeil.
 They meet each other through the centuries.
-Also evoked are the techniques of Jacquard and the Lumière brothers, adventure with Claude Martin and Verrazane, the sciences with Claude Bernard, literature with Louise Labé, Maurice Scève, Saint-Exupéry and Frédéric Dard, research with Marcel Mérieux and Ampère, and humanism with Pauline Jaricot.
-The work can be savoured like a good book.
+Also evoked are the techniques of Jacquard and the Lumière brothers, adventure with Claude Martin and Verrazane, the sciences with Claude Bernard, literature with Louise Labé, Maurice Scève, Saint-Exupéry, and Frédéric Dard, research with Marcel Mérieux and Ampère, and humanism with Pauline Jaricot.
+The work can be savored like a good book.
 Tourists take selfies of themselves in the good company of the characters in the fresco.
-I did the same of course!
+I did the same, of course!

 Place des Terreaux